XDex/target.en/help/c-intro/glossary.md

 **reports**

 Reports provide information about the progress and results of your activities that help you make decisions based on your data.
-Report data can help you decide when to end a test, show you which experience of offer is the winner, and provide insights or learnings you need to determine next actions.
+Report data can help you decide when to end a test, show you which experience or offer is the winner, and provide insights you need to determine next actions.

 ## S {#section_9482B06EBB09486784492F838289E54D}

 **script profile parameter**

-Similar to in-mbox profile parameter, but defined with JavaScript in Target itself rather than in the page code.
+Similar to in-mbox profile parameter, but defined with JavaScript that runs on the Target backend, rather than in the browser.

 **segment**

 A specified set of criteria used for targeting an activity.
 Only visitors who meet the criteria see the content of an activity targeted to that segment.
-Some segments are reusable across multiple activities and other are specific to an activity.
+Some segments are reusable across multiple activities and others are specific to an activity.

 **segment filter**